What is resolution?

 Theoretically, one can expect a gain in lateral resolution of about 1.5 × if recording the whole diffraction image in many channels and then distributing the intensities to the "right" pixels.
 However, this only applies for an infinite number of detectors over an infinitely large area.
 In practice, this factor is significantly smaller.
 If there is a claim of improvement by more than 1.5 × (e.g. 1.7 ×), they are using a combination of image scanning and deconvolution.
 Incidentally, such a microscope loses the capability to generate optical sections, as the diffraction pattern as a whole is no longer cut.
 If one wants to recover the optical sectioning ability, one has to confine the detection to the area of the diffraction pattern, to e.g. 1.25 AU.
 However, that is nearly the same as an ordinary confocal microscope with 1.0 AU.
 In particular, the intensity component between 1.0 and 1.25 AU is only 2 %, as a zero point is crossed at 1 AU; above and below it there is not much intensity.

 Fig. 6: Left: Comparison of lateral and axial performance of confocal (red and black curve) and re-scan (blue and black curve).
 Re-scan data adapted from .
 If a fraction covering 1.25 AU of the diffraction pattern is used for re-scanning (blue circles), the lateral resolution is improved a little, but the sectioning is significantly deteriorated.
 When recording confocal at 0.6 AU (red circles), the lateral resolution is well improved, and the sectioning performance is close to diffraction limited.
+This result is additionally enhanced with the HyVolution concept.
 Right: Radial intensity in a circular PSF (black) and integrated energy in an area with increasing radius (corresponding to pinhole diameter).
 The focal energy from 1 AU vs 1.25 AU fractions differs only by some 2 %.

 Additionally, the design of such instruments is often fraught with other losses resulting from the segmentation of the recording pixels.
 These losses easily add up to 1/3 of the overall intensity and are therefore greater than ordinary confocal microscopes, for instance, with a pinhole diameter of ≈ 0.6 AU!